 King Jehoshaphat talked to God and reminded himself and all the people of God’s faithfulness and their dependency on Him,

-2 Chronicles 20: 6-12 “and said: “Lord, the God of our ancestors, are you not the God who is in heaven?
+2 Chronicles 20: 6-12 “Lord, the God of our ancestors, are you not the God who is in heaven?
 You rule over all the kingdoms of the nations.
 Power and might are in your hand, and no one can withstand you.
 Our God, did you not drive out the inhabitants of this land before your people Israel and give it forever to the descendants of Abraham your friend?
 They have lived in it and have built in it a sanctuary for your Name, saying, ‘If calamity comes upon us, whether the sword of judgment, or plague or famine, we will stand in your presence before this temple that bears your Name and will cry out to you in our distress, and you will hear us and save us.’
 “But now here are men from Ammon, Moab and Mount Seir, whose territory you would not allow Israel to invade when they came from Egypt; so they turned away from them and did not destroy them.
 See how they are repaying us by coming to drive us out of the possession you gave us as an inheritance.
 Our God, will you not judge them?
 For we have no power to face this vast army that is attacking us.
 We do not know what to do, but our eyes are on you.”

 He trusted God to intervene and praised God prior to the victory, trusting in His word!!